-Ara has nearly 60 years experience as a choral conductor and church musician.
+Ara has 60+ years of experience as a choral conductor and church musician.
 A graduate of the University of Minnesota, he pursued master’s and doctoral degrees in choral conducting at The University of Texas at Austin.
 He is a life member of American Choral Directors Association, a member of Presbyterian Association of Musicians, and the Austin Chapter of American Guild of Organists.
-For more than 20 years he was Director of Music Ministries at First Presbyterian Church, Houston, until his retirement the end of 1999.
-He was Interim Music Director at Peachtree Presbyterian Church, Atlanta, until January 2002, when he was appointed Director of Music at University Presbyterian Church.Email Ara Carapetyan
+For 20+ years he was Director of Music Ministries at Houston’s First Presbyterian Church until his retirement in November 1999.
+He also was founding Music Director of the Houston Masterworks Chorus.
+He served as interim Music Director at Atlanta’s Peachtree Presbyterian Church until January 2002 when he was appointed Music Director at Austin’s University Presbyterian Church.Email Ara Carapetyan

 Director of Joyful Noise Handbell Choir

 Meg has been the bell director since the fall of 2006, and has been playing bells herself for over 25 years.
 She loves that handbells offer the opportunity to participate musically for someone who loves music but doesn’t have confidence in her ability to sing or his ability to play a more “standard” instrument – anyone can play and make a beautiful sound.
 In 2013, she was chosen to lead the Beginning Handbells/Handchimes sections for MoPAM, the Presbyterian Association of Musicians’ annual conference at MoRanch in Hunt, Texas.
 For her “day job,” Meg works for Charles Schwab in Quality Assurance for the retail call center.
 She also volunteers at the Austin Animal Center when she’s not playing with her own two dogs or hanging out with her husband, Tommy.Email Meg McReynolds